djhemath/hemath.dev/content/blog/journal-jan-2024.md

 ### The surprise
 As the day went off, I felt sleepy early and went to bed.
 Exactly at 12 I got a call from Rij wishing for my birthday again 🤦.
 Lost my sleep.

-Around 12.20, I got a birthday wish as a message from my so-called bestie “Harini”.
+Around 12.20, I got a birthday wish as a message from my so-called bestie "Harini".

-Another 10 mins passed and I got a call from “Sai” - a well wisher, mentor, brother.
+Another 10 mins passed and I got a call from "Sai" - a well wisher, mentor, brother.
 He wished me, and that was a complete surprise.
-His wife “Ramya” wished me (yes, he got finally married last year).
+His wife "Ramya" wished me (yes, he got finally married last year).
 And Ragav (a well wisher, mentor, brother, my network interface card 😄, etc.,) was also in the call.
 At first, he acted like he didn't know about my birthday and I thought that he forgot that.

 All of a sudden, Sai asked me to open the door, I was shocked.

 Following things are going in my mind,\
-“Did Sai really come to my home?”\
+"Did Sai really come to my home?"\
-“He doesn't know the location, how can he come?”\
+"He doesn't know the location, how can he come?"\
-“He is also a space enthusiast, so maybe he spotted a cool start or structure in the sky and he will ask me to look that”\
+"He is also a space enthusiast, so maybe he spotted a cool start or structure in the sky and he will ask me to look that"\
-“Are there going to be any jumpscares?”
+"Are there going to be any jumpscares?"

 While on the call, I opened the door, nobody's there.
-Went to take a look at the main door and I saw “Ramya” standing alone with a box.
+Went to take a look at the main door and I saw "Ramya" standing alone with a box.

 I'm stunned, they really came to my home.
 But I don't see Ragav or Sai anywhere.
 In the call, Sai told that he was not there, only Ramya came.
 Though it's hard to believe, I brought her up and closed the main door.
 Suddenly after some seconds, both Sai and Ragav showed up at the door.